bismuthfoundation/hypernode/doc/tests_types.md

   and :
   raw test results, test note
   raw test result is what was send by the tested node, test note is note (0-10) given by the tester.
+  Neither A nor B should send the result expected for the peer (or one could copy).

 # Test types for PoS